alxhslm/HarmLAB/README.md

 * ```hbm_bb```: The excitation amplitude is the continuation parameter, and the base frequency is chosen to satisfy the objective.
 This yields the 'optimal' response over a range of amplitudes.
 For example, this can used to compute the backbone curve.

 ## Solvers
-This toolbox can interface with two different optimisation toolboxed:
+This toolbox can interface with two different optimisation toolboxes:

 * IPOPT through a custom wrapper ```fipopt```
 * The inbuilt MATLAB optimisers ```fsolve``` and ```fmincon```

-For the continuation problems, three different continuation algorithm can be used:
+For the continuation problems, two different continuation toolboxes can be used:

-* Pseudo-arc length continuation
-* Arc-length continutation
+* Predictor-corrector algorithm from this toolbox
-* Using the 'ep' toolbox from ```coco```
+* The ```ep``` toolbox from the third-party continuation toolbox ```coco```

+For the predictor-corrector algorithm, two different types of corrector can be used:

+* Pseudo-arc length with Moore-penrose Inverse corrections
+* Arc-length using either ```fipopt``` or ```fsolve``` to find the solution

-Analytical jacbobians have been provided throughout to speed up the execution.
+Analytical jacbobians have been implemented throughout to speed up the execution.